-3.3.
 VGG16-BiLSTM

 In the RNN approach, utilizing BiLSTM alone did not yield satisfactory outcomes.
-To address this limitation, we employed a feature enhancement methodology in which we used pre-trained CNN with the best performance as a feature extractor and subsequently fed the extracted features to Bi-LSTM.
-In the previous experiment utilizing a CNN approach, the VGG16 network was provided with images of the LF, RF, and SF, and it demonstrated superior performance in extracting high-level features compared to the other two CNNs.
-The resulting CNN-BiLSTM network achieves a remarkable improvement in accurately distinguishing between four classes of NDDs and HC group.
+To address this limitation, we employed a feature enhancement methodology.
+We used pre-trained CNN with the best performance as a feature extractor and subsequently fed the extracted features to BiLSTM.
+In the previous experiment utilizing a CNN approach, the VGG16 network was provided with images of the LF, RF, and SF, and it demonstrated superior performance in extracting high-level features

+Table 5.
+The mean results of the CNN-BiLSTM network in percentage